 The Federal Graduate PLUS Loan program allows graduate and professional students to borrow at a lower fixed interest rate after the unsubsidized loan eligibility has been exhasted.
 The Federal Graduate PLUS Loan can be used to pay for the total cost of attendance minus any financial aid you've been awarded.
 The Graduate PLUS Loan is largely dependent on the borrower's credit rating and history.
 Graduate students must complete a Grad PLUS Loan application at StudentLoans.gov

 Biological or adoptive parents of a dependent undergraduate student may apply for a Federal Direct PLUS loan to help meet the student's cost of attendance not covered by other financial aid.
 The Free Application for Federal Student Aid (FAFSA) is required and parents must complete a parent PLUS Loan application at StudentLoans.gov

 Parents are also required to pass a credit check when they are applying for the PLUS loan.
 If a parent's application for a PLUS loan is denied based on the borrower's credit history, the student may become eligible for an additional unsubsidized student loan.
 Freshmen and sophomore students can borrow up to $4000 in a Federal Direct loan, while juniors and seniors could borrow up to $5000.

-- Parents and Students first must fill out the FAFSA
+- Parents and Students first must fill out and submit the FAFSA.

-- The federal government will send the "Notice of Loan Guarantee and Disclosure Statement" to the borrower.
+- The federal governement will send the "Notice of Loan Guarantee and Disclosure Statement" to you the borrower.

 - The federal government will send loan disbursements to UNC Charlotte in accordance with the disclosure statement schedule.

-- If there are remaining funds available after University charges are paid, you can have these funds sent to you or your student.
+- If there are remaining funds available after University charges are paid, you can have these funds sent to you or your student for parent PLUS Loans.